MirandaLv/coastline/README.md

 `python data_preprocessing.py`

 ## 3. Model Training with surface water dataset
-A water/land classification model is pretrained (20 epoches for testing) with a subset of data from Earth Surface Water Dataset (https://zenodo.org/records/5205674).
+A water/land classification model is pretrained (20 epochs for testing) with a subset of data from Earth Surface Water Dataset (https://zenodo.org/records/5205674).
 The model weight is saved under the weights folder.

 ## 4. Model Inference and Mapping the result
 - Model inference: Run main.py to load the model, and predict water/land with the patches created in step 2, and stitch the predicted patches together.